 Love sourdough crackers?
 You’ll love the Buttery Charcoal Crackers, Manchego Spelt Crackers, Spelt and Einkorn Graham Crackers from my cookbook Sourdough Every Day.

-Why I love this recipe:
+Why I love this recipe

-- Great recipe for newbie sourdough bakers
+- Great for newbie sourdough bakers.

-- So much better than store-bought crackers
+- So much better than store-bought crackers.

-- A great way to use up excess sourdough starter, uses 1 cup of discard.
+- A great way to use up excess sourdough starter - uses 1 cup of discard!

 - Made with delicious and healthy whole-wheat flour.